redblade7/smtoomuch/README.md

 When you receive #2880 as a fortune, you will not know about the preceding jokes unless you look them up.

-(5) In the fortune files, special and unicode characters were replaced for compatibility with non-unicode terminals.
+(5) In the fortune files, special and Unicode characters were replaced for compatibility with non-Unicode terminals.
 This also required me to cut off the name of the authors of #4189-#4192 and #6153.
 (You can see their names in the book files.)

 (6) There are over 6500 fortunes in these files which, depending on the amount of fortunes you have installed, might make the likelihood of receiving a YKYWTMSMW fortune higher than you want.
 If you want to change this behavior, see the fortune man page about the "-e" option.